<<<<< Track Live from 8am

 We also offer a 14.5 mile Half-Skyline as well as the usual full distance.
 This is designed to appeal to those who want a great trail running experience, but a comfortable mileage at a more relaxed pace.
 The full 50k race is very difficult with a challenging time limit, so we recommend the half-distance if you are wavering.
 It is not uncommon for 20+ full distance event runners to fail to make the timed cut-off’s – you have been warned!
 The longer race is fast and furious, and why it’s so popular!

-New for 2024 is The Peak Yomp!
+New for 2024 is The Peak Yomp Weighted Tab!
 This takes place on the same Half-Skyline route.
-You must carry a backback (weighed at check-in) of between 8kg and 15kg (calculation based on your body weight).
+You must carry a backback (weighed at check-in) of between 10kg (female) and 15kg (male).
 A yomp is a term used for soldiers marching over difficult terrain with equipment.
 The £5 additional entry price for this category is entirely donated to “Royal Marine’s Charity”.

 The courses are fully marked; the full distance course is 29.7miles (48km) long and based around a notoriously tough Peak District challenge called The Five Trigs Round; those being.